 Goldberg was a member of the Shlonsky group of modern poets and began publishing her work in literary journals associated with them.
 She was a renowned poet and a successful children's author, as well as a theater critic, translator and editor.
 In 1952, she established the Department of Comparative Literature at the Hebrew University of Jerusalem, and was its chairperson until her death.
-Goldberg published 10 books of poetry, two novels, three plays, two books of essays and non-fiction, and books for children.
+Goldberg published 10 books of poetry, two novels, three plays, two books of essays and non-fiction, and several books for children.

 Her books for children such as Dirah Le'haskir (A Flat For Rent), Ayeh Pluto (Where is Pluto), and Kovah Ha'ksamim (The Magic Hat) are still considered the "musts" of every Israeli child's book, video, and music collection.
 In recent polls of 'all time favorite children's books,' three of her's made the Top 10 List.

 Goldberg was awarded many prizes, including the Israel Prize for Literature (1970, posthumous).
 Her work has been published in 27 languages.

 Recently, Israel's government has approved some famous personalities who will appear on a new series of shekel banknotes.
 After more than a year of heated debates on who are Israel's most beloved and revered poets, the Bank of Israel announced who will grace the new notes.
 They are: